upyesp/upyesp.org/content/posts/windows-terminal-colour-icons.md

 Install-Module -Name Terminal-Icons -Repository PSGallery
 ```

-To ensure the module runs every time you open a PowerShell session, add an import of the module to your PowerShell pro file.
-Edit $PROFILE (`notepad $profile`) and add this line:
+To ensure the module runs every time you open a PowerShell session, add an import of the module to your PowerShell profile.
+So, edit $PROFILE (`notepad $profile`) and add this line:

 ```PowerShell
 Import-Module Terminal-Icons